How To's & FAQ

 Students within the College of Education who want to change their major to a different education program can simply contact the program's office and ask to fill out a change of curriculum form.

-Students from outside the College of Education who want to change their major to an education program must meet the requirements before the change can be made:
+Students enrolled in a program outside the College of Education who want to change their major to an education program must meet the following requirements before the change can be made:

 - 3.0 minimum GPA